emissary-ingress/emissary/docs/reference/services/auth-service.md

 Ambassador supports a highly flexible mechanism for authentication.
 An `AuthService` manifest configures Ambassador to use an external service to check authentication and authorization for incoming requests.
 Each incoming request is authenticated before routing to its destination.

-There are current two supported versions of the `AuthService` manifest:
+There are currently two supported versions of the `AuthService` manifest:

 ### V1